 Trademark Overview

-Downloadable mobile application for medication alerts for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application for cognitive tests for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application and computer software for tracking of symptoms for people with neurological conditions; downloadable software for wearable digital electronic devices, for tracking of symptoms for people with neurological conditions, Parkinson's and movement; none of the aforementioned being blood-related and blood cell-related medical and laboratory devices and related software and technology.
+Downloadable mobile application for providing medication alerts for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application for providing cognitive tests for use in the field of Parkinson's disease, neurological conditions, and motor disorders; downloadable mobile application and computer software for tracking of symptoms for people with neurological conditions; downloadable software for wearable digital electronic devices, for tracking of symptoms for people with neurological conditions, Parkinson's and movement; computer interface devices for programming, controlling, testing, monitoring and communicating with electronic devices and equipment for measuring and recording medical data of a patient for use in the field of Parkinson's disease, neurological conditions, and motor disorders; none of the aforementioned being blood-related blood cell-related medical and laboratory devices and related software and technology.